arizonaCameraLab/ASDP_Render_Module/README.md

 that has +X pointing East, +Y pointing North, and +Z pointing up.
 (This coordinate system fails at the North and South poles.)

-The velocity, rotation, and rotational velocity are reported in the local helicopter coordinate system.
+The velocity and rotational velocity are reported in the local helicopter coordinate system.
 This means that translation in +Y is always straight ahead and a positive rotation around X is always tipping backwards no matter the orientation of the helicopter.